AI compliance for SMEs

 Outside of the UK context, supporting cross-border trade in AI will also require a well-developed ecosystem of AI assurance approaches, tools, systems, and technical standards which ensure international interoperability between differing regulatory regimes.
 UK firms need to demonstrate risk management and compliance in ways that are understood by trading partners and consumers in other jurisdictions. - UK Department for Science, Innovation and Technology, Introduction to AI Assurance

-That means a business that already tracks its AI assets, manages risk, and documents oversight will fit naturally into both UK and EU regimes Demonstrating this maturity reassures clients, investors, and auditors that your AI work is well-governed, not experimental.
+A business that already tracks its AI assets, manages risk, and documents oversight will fit naturally into both UK and EU regimes.
+Demonstrating this maturity reassures clients, investors, and auditors that the work is well-governed, not experimental.

 Compliance as a confidence signal